If you’re looking for books to read this summer, here’s some summer reading inspiration to add to your list.

 A medical emergency during a boat trip sees the four friends wind up on the tiny island of Kyri.
 There they fall in love with the island, the community and yes, with some of the men.
 But not all of the island’s inhabitants are friendly and welcoming, and the four friends find themselves caught up in the murky world of international antique smuggling!

 The Staycation by Michele Gorman

-This new novel from Michele Gorman is the perfect entertainment while you’re enjoying your own Staycation at home this summer!
+This novel from Michele Gorman is the perfect entertainment while you’re enjoying your own holiday this summer!

 Harriet is at Heathrow airport preparing to fly out to Italy for a much-needed family holiday, when an Icelandic volcano erupts.
 Her flight is postponed and while waiting for news, she starts chatting to Sophie, who is also preparing to board the same flight with her own family.

 The flight is cancelled – which probably sounds familiar to anyone who was caught up in the 2010 ash cloud.
 But rather than giving up and go home, the two women agree to a house-swap staycation.
 Harriet heads to Sophie’s London house with her husband and teenage daughter, while Sophie will be spending two weeks in Harriet’s Cotswolds cottage with her husband and their two children.